SAIC Mentor Connect

 Prompt

-Your school wants to strengthen the community by encouraging experienced students to connect with new students and help them adjust to campus life.
+School of the Art Institute of Chicago(SAIC) wants to strengthen the community by encouraging experienced students to connect with new students and help them adjust to campus life.
 Design an experience that allows mentors and mentees to discover each other.
 Consider the needs of both mentors and mentees, including how someone may become a mentor and how to connect mentors to mentees.

 Design Process